 Resume: With 1/3 of college applications requiring, recommending or allowing the upload of your personal resume, we always recommend putting this together early and visiting it at least annually, if not more often.
 If you’ve not yet created a resume or it needs fine-tuning, do it now.
 We have a resume workshop coming up and if Coronavirus gets in the way of meeting in-person, we will offer this as a live webinar where students can interact with the facilitator.

 Test Prep: Plan for your next testing attempt.
 For some 10th, 11th, and 12th graders, that could be as early as April – learn why here.
 For others, that next offered date in June isn’t very far off, and it can’t hurt to start prep now when you have a little extra time on your hands.
 If Coronavirus makes it impossible to deliver in-person test prep, LEAP already has a plan to deliver 100% of our tutoring, classes, and counseling virtually/online, so don’t hesitate to register for our options that work for you.

 Get Clarity on Your Best Fit Major

-For many college majors, it’s essential students apply to the major and start the program freshman year, if they want to finish in 4-years (that’s how long your scholarships last!).
+For many college majors, it’s essential students apply to the major and starts the program freshman year, if they want to finish in 4-years (that’s how long your scholarships last!).
 LEAP has developed a scientifically based college major-career coaching program, Fit 2 Flourish, to identify your best fits.
 Better yet, it can be delivered 100% via online assessments and meetings.
 Email us for sample reports or register now to find your fit like the nearly 3,000 other students we’ve assisted.